THE GOOD LIFE.

 On March 25, 2014, the Montgomery Village Foundation Board of Directors voted overwhelmingly in favor of a unanimous resolution from the MVF Joint Property Committee supporting the Concept Plan.
 In the summer of that year, the Montgomery County Council expressed a desire to evaluate land uses for all of Montgomery Village though the development of the Montgomery Village Master Plan (MVMP).
 The MVMP was initiated by Council in September of 2014 and between October 2014 and July 2015, the County Planning Department hosted a series of community workshops to develop the MVMP.
 The MVMP rezoned the former Montgomery Village Golf Club to permit low density townhome development as illustrated in the Concept Plan that was approved by the MVF.
 The MVMP was unanimously approved by Council in February of 2016.

 Now that the property has been rezoned through the MVMP, a Preliminary Plan will be submitted for Montgomery County Planning Board approval.
 The Preliminary Plan evaluates (a) the proposed density, as recommended by the Master Plan, relative to the available public facilities, including transportation and school capacity in the area; (b) conformance with the master plan; and (c) the compatibility of the development with the surrounding community.
 A Site Plan is submitted for Planning Board approval concurrent with, or after approval of, the Preliminary Plan.
 The Site Plan reviews the specific elements of the development, such as landscaping, sight lines and design standards.
-Once the Site Plan is approved, a “Final Plat” is processed, approved and recorded.
-The Final Plat establishes the legal lot upon which a home may be built.
-Once a Final Plat is recorded, a Building Permit may be issued to allow construction to proceed.
-The anticipated timeframe for these steps, from Preliminary Plan submission to Building Permit issuance is likely two years (i.e. early 2019).
+Once the Site Plan is approved, a “Record Plat” is processed, approved and recorded.
+The Record Plat establishes the legal lot upon which a home may be built.
+Once a Record Plat is recorded, a permits may be issued to begin the initial site development work (e.g. grading, utility installation, paving, etc.) Once this site work is complete, a building permit may be applied for and issued to allow the actual construction of a home to proceed.
+The revised timeframe for issuance of building permits for homes is late 2020.